 Here are eight ways to improve cash flow:

 While key to receiving payment quickly, sending invoicing out immediately can be challenging with a full schedule.
 Invoicing software can automate the process, making sending timely invoices easy while reducing payment turnaround times.
-Alternatively, delegate the task to a team member who can make it a consistent top priority.
+Alternatively, delegate the task to a team member or fractional accounting team provider who can make it a consistent top priority.

-In a cash flow crunch, last-minute financing options can be stressful, costly and limit growth down the line.
+In a cash flow crunch, last-minute financing options can be stressful, costly, and limit growth down the line.
 Before a cash crunch happens, invest the time to secure a line of credit, allowing you to access capital when needed at a more competitive interest rate.
+Before you initiate a conversation with a bank, asset-based lender, or other alternative lender, make sure you have your financial statements in order and access to the right fractional financial talent to guide you through the process.

 6. Maintain A Cash Reserve

 Unexpected expenses can reduce your cash on hand.
-Develop an emergency fund that allows you to respond quickly to new needs and opportunities and prevents you from taking from your operating budget or savings account.
+Develop an emergency fund that allows you to respond quickly to new needs and opportunities ,and prevents you from taking from your operating budget or savings account.
+It can be hard to leave money “in the business” as an owner.
+Consider removing ambiguity about how much you should leave in by having a qualified fractional accounting team conduct industry benchmarking of your liquidity ratios.
+This knowledge will inform how much cash you should maintain in reserve.

-Reducing operating costs is one of the more straightforward, though not always easy, ways to improve cash flow.
+Reducing operating costs is one of the more straightforward ways to improve cash flow – but it’s not always easy.

 What is and is not critical for a business’s health and growth is usually obvious to managers if they are taking the time to review expenses.
-A scheduled monthly review of your financial statements will give you consistent visibility into how the business is spending money and where it may be able to cut back.
+A scheduled periodic (e.g. quarterly) review of your financial statements will give you consistent visibility into how the business is spending money and where it may be able to cut back.
+An experienced fractional accounting team will be able to provide flux analysis and trend analysis of your financial statements to surface potential areas of savings.

 Outsourcing your financial processes allows for greater focus on high-level financial management because the foundation is taken care of.
 A professional accounting service can deliver a clear, transparent analysis of your financial health and give you confidence that you are optimizing each accounting system for maximum cash flow.